10 steps to undertaking a privacy impact assessment

 Consider options for removing, minimising or mitigating any privacy risks identified through the privacy impact analysis.

-Prepare a report that sets out all the information gathered in steps 1 to 8.
-The report should be a practical document that can easily be interpreted and applied.
-The OAIC encourages the publication of PIA reports.
+Prepare a report that sets out all the PIA information.
+It should be a practical document that can easily be interpreted and applied.
+The OAIC encourages the publication of PIA reports and has developed a PIA tool to help you conduct a PIA, report its findings and respond to recommendations.

 10. Respond and review

-Monitor the implementation of the PIA report.
+Monitor the implementation of the PIA recommendations.
 A PIA should be regarded as an ongoing process that does not end with preparation of a report.
-It is important that action is taken to respond to the recommendations in the report, and to review and update the PIA.
+It is important that action is taken to respond to the recommendations in the report, and to review and update the PIA, particularly if issues arise during implementation.